eonist/GitSync-applescript/README.md

 - [ ] Test with bitbucket private repo [here](https://github.com/eonist/GitSync/issues/20)
 - [ ] Create the GitEdit.app with one function; "Sync down all" temp solution for the server
 - [ ] Add support for ssh authentication
-- [ ] Improve the GitSync OSX app layout, draw prefs win [here](https://github.com/eonist/GitSync/issues/16)
+- [ ] OSX icon in illustrator, OSX header in paper
 - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
 - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram
 - [ ] **Bonus:** Install git on server, and use it as origin instead of Github for private projects